jvandens/bfsep/README.md

 columns 2:6 for basin_char, columns 7:11 for gw_hyd, and columns 12:17
 for flow.

-`bfsep` works best in conjuction with the USGS `dataRetrieval` package to fetch time-series data from specific gages.
+`bfsep` works best in conjunction with the USGS `dataRetrieval` package to fetch time-series data from specific gages.

 ## Installation